Pediatric Orthopedic Surgeons treating Spinal Fractures

 Compression Fracture

 Compression fractures can cause the vertebrae to collapse, making the spine shorter in height.
-Furthermore, this collapse can make the pieces of bone press the spinal cord and nerves.
+Furthermore, this collapse can make the pieces of bone press on the spinal cord and nerves.
 Consequently, this can decrease the amount of blood and oxygen supply to the spinal cord.

 Causes Of a Compression Fracture